-This species is known from six geographical localities in eastern San Martín region and one locality in southwestern Loreto region, Peru.
-Each geographical locality is herein considered as one threat-defined location, so a total of seven threat-defined locations.
+This species is known from six geographical localities in eastern San Martín Region and one locality in southwestern Loreto Region, Peru.
+Each geographical locality is herein considered an individual threat-defined location.
 This frog is found between 200-800 m asl.
-Its range, taken as a proxy for extent of occurrence (EOO), is approximately 10,059 km2, although it is possible that this species may be more widespread than currently understood as there are still areas of these two regions that have not yet been surveyed.
-However, this frog does appear to be restricted to areas adjacent to small and slow streams (Twomey and Brown 2009), which are unevenly distributed in the regions.
+Its extent of occurrence (EOO) is 12,356 km2, although it is possible that this species may be more widespread than currently understood as there are still areas of these two regions that have not yet been surveyed.
+However, this frog does appear to be restricted to areas adjacent to small and slow streams (Twomey and Brown 2009), which are unevenly distributed throughout the two regions.

 Habitat and Ecology

-It inhabits old growth, secondary and riparian lowland tropical forest.
+This species inhabits old growth, secondary and riparian lowland tropical forest.
 It is active near small streams, and tadpoles appear to be deposited in slow-moving streams (Twomey and Brown 2009).
-It appears to be restricted to the vicinity of small and slow-moving streams (Twomey and Brown 2009).
+It appears to be restricted to habitats in the vicinity of small and slow-moving streams (Twomey and Brown 2009).

+The species can be regionally abundant throughout the Huallaga Canyon with dozens of individuals being observed in a few hours, whereas in other parts of its distribution, in the central range in Cordillera Escellera (such as the Cainarachi valley), it can be quite rare with only a few individuals found after several days of extensive surveying (J. Brown pers. comm.
+April 2017).
 Approximately 30 individuals were found over 20 person/day surveys between July 2005 and June 2007 (von May et al. 2008).
 An additional single individual was recorded in 2005 (D. Edmond pers. comm. in Amphibian Red List Assessment Forum April 2013).
-No further population information is available for this species, although a decline in the number of mature individuals is suspected in view of illegal export - and therefore harvesting - activities.
+Due to ongoing decline in the extent and quality of habitat, the population is suspected to be decreasing.
+No further population information is available for this species, although a decline in the number of mature individuals is suspected in view of illegal export, and therefore harvesting activities.

 Its lowland rainforest habitat is being affected by encroaching agriculture due to farmers clearing new farms (Twomey and Brown 2009).
+Since 2008, there has been an increase in commercial large scale agriculture activities (palm plantations) throughout San Martín (J. Brown pers. comm.
+April 2017).
 It is also being illegally harvested and exported.

 Red List Status

-Listed as Vulnerable given that its extent of occurrence (EOO) is estimated to be 10,059 km2, it is considered to occur in seven threat-defined locations, and there is a continuing decline in the extent and quality of its available habitat in northern Peru as well as a suspected decline in the number of mature individuals due to illegal collection and export for the pet trade.
+Listed as Vulnerable given that its extent of occurrence (EOO) is 12,356 km2, it occurs in seven threat-defined locations, and there is a continuing decline in the extent and quality of its available habitat in northern Peru, as well as a suspected decline in the number of mature individuals due to illegal collection and export for the pet trade.

 This species is very similar to Ameerega petersi.
 There might be a need to re-examine the relationship between these two taxa.